 I Wanted the Best

 I always wondered why most people lived where they grew up.
 It could be a city or town with very little of note, but they would stay.
-Maybe it was the friends.
+Maybe it was their family and friends.
 That would make sense.

 But in my case, I grew up in Portland OR and then went to college in another Oregon city and took a job with Procter & Gamble in Cincinnati.
 So where I grew up stayed behind, many miles away.
 That eliminated any hometown bias.

-As I traveled, my job often had me staying in many large cities for 4–6 weeks each.
+As I traveled, my job often had me living in many of the largest US cities for 4–6 weeks each over my first 3 1/2 years in my career.
 Long enough to get a good look at them.
 And I traveled alone so if I wanted to enjoy myself, I was going to have to meet people, to put myself out there.

-And after doing that for a few years, I could see a big different between cities and what they offered.
+And after doing that for a few years, I could see a big difference between cities and what they offered.
 So I made a conscious decision:

 - I loved great food and dined in the best restaurants.

-- I loved entertainment so went to the great jazz clubs, the SF Symphony, The SF Opera, etc.
+- I loved entertainment so went to the great jazz clubs, the SF Symphony, The SF Opera, the theater, etc.

 - SF had one men’s store that experts felt had the best clothes in the US.
 I found that was true and bought all of my clothes there.

-- I felt the same about the car I drove, the office I’d work in, etc.
+- I felt the same about the car I drove, the office that I would lease, etc.

 - And, or course, I felt the same way about the men and women that I met and associated with.
 I tried to hang around with those that were more successful than I was.
+And smarter than me.
 I did not spend any time with people who were toxic, negative, overly selfish or clearly weren’t going anywhere.

 - I felt the same way about travel.
 I couldn’t afford to travel the way I wanted until I was in my mid-thirties.
 But from then on my goal was two European trips per year and I wanted to stay and eat at… Well, you know.